Academic Federation FAQ

 Dean’s Letter: After the dossier leaves the department, it goes to the Dean’s office.
 For actions that are not redelegated, the Dean (or Associate Dean) reviews the dossier and writes a letter of support or non-support of the action.
 This letter becomes part of the file, which then goes forward for further review by one of the four committees that are responsible for AF personnel reviews, as well as to the Vice Provost-Academic Affairs.
 For redelegated actions, the Dean/Associate Dean reads the file, consults with the appropriate personnel review committee, and makes the final decision.

-Delegation of Authority: For detailed analysis of review procedures specific to each individual series and the roles of Chair, Dean, and Vice Provost-Academic Affairs in the review process, see the Delegation of Authority Chart.
-Briefly however, the lines of authority are as follows:
+Delegation of Authority: For a detailed analysis of review procedures specific to each series and the roles of Chair, Dean, and Vice Provost-Academic Affairs in the review process, see the Delegation of Authority Chart.
+Briefly, however, the lines of authority are as follows:

 * Chair: The Chair is responsible for overseeing the departmental review of the candidate’s record and for writing the letter that presents the department’s evaluation (including the vote) of the candidate’s performance during the review period.